gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideUiBinder.md

 &lt;/ui:UiBinder></pre>

-Finally, you don't have to have your CSS inside your <tt>ui.xml</tt> file.
+Finally, you don't have to have your CSS inside your `ui.xml` file.
 Most real world projects will probably keep their CSS in a separate file.
-In the example given below, the <code>src</code> values are relative to the location of the <tt>ui.xml</tt> file.
+In the example given below, the `src` values are relative to the location of the `ui.xml` file.

 <pre class="prettyprint">&lt;ui:UiBinder xmlns:ui='urn:ui:com.google.gwt.uibinder'>
   &lt;ui:style src="MyUi.css" />